tofsjonas/searchable/README.md

 Makes any table with **class="searchable"**, well, searchable.
 The CSS adds a button that, when clicked, inserts a search input at the top of the table.
 Then you can just start typing to filter rows.

 Just include the JavaScript+CSS and it will work.
-No function calls are needed, everything is handled by **eventListeners**.
+No function calls are needed.
+All the magic is handled using [JavaScript HTML DOM EventListener](https://www.w3schools.com/js/js_htmldom_eventlistener.asp) and the [CSS :has() Pseudo-class](https://www.w3schools.com/cssref/sel_has.php)

-(If you use tables, check out <https://github.com/tofsjonas/sortable>, a tiny table _sorter_.)
+(If you use HTML tables, also check out <https://github.com/tofsjonas/sortable>, a tiny table _sorter_.)

 <h2>Demo</h2>